Patras Bokhari: Death and legacy

-In 1923, he married Zubaida Wanchoo, a Punjabi-speaking Kashmiri lady, and daughter of a superintendent of police.
-They had three children – two sons Mansoor and Haroon, and a daughter Roshan Ara.
+In 1923, he married Zubaida Wanchoo, a Punjabi-speaking Kashmiri lady and the daughter of a superintendent of police.
+They had three children: two sons Mansoor and Haroon, and a daughter, Roshan Ara.
 Roshan Ara died as a child.
-Patras Bokhari died on December 5, 1958 after a heart attack, still serving as a diplomat and is buried in Valhalla Cemetery, New York.
+Patras Bokhari died on December 5, 1958, after a heart attack, still serving as a diplomat, and is buried in Valhalla Cemetery, New York.

-A major Pakistani English language newspaper The Friday Times comments about him, "In addition he inspired great devotion and love in his friends, companions and students."
+A major Pakistani English–language newspaper, The Friday Times, comments about him: "In addition, he inspired great devotion and love in his friends, companions, and students."